We care, and it shows!

-We are going to share with you some insurance negotiation tips that our firm uses when training our attorneys and our case managers how to negotiate the maximum value in an insurance claim.
+We are going to share with you some insurance claims settlement negotiation process tips that our firm uses when training our attorneys and our case managers how to effectively negotiate the maximum value in claim settlement process.

-Tip #1: Know What The Value Of Your Claim Is
+Tip #1: You Should Know What The True Value Of Your Insurance Claim Is

-Insurance negotiation tip number one is, know what the value of your claim is before you ever pick up the phone and talk to the insurance adjuster.
+Insurance negotiation tip number one is, know what the real value of your claim is before you ever pick up the phone and talk to the insurance claims adjuster negotiation process.

 In our firm we want to determine two things:

-- One is the settlement range of our case.
-We start by figuring out a low end and a high end of what we think the value of your case is going to be, we bracket it.
+- One is the claim settlement range of our case.
+We start by figuring out a minimum settlement amount and a maximum settlement amount of what we think the value of your case is going to be, we bracket it.

-- The second is setting a bottom number.
+- The second is setting a bottom number or a settlement figure .
 Whatever we do, we will not settle the case for anything less than that bottom number.
 The beauty of this is it sets your predefined goals.
 You know exactly where you’re going to be, and it keeps you from potentially going off the beaten path.

 That’s not to say that there couldn’t be new facts that would emerge later that might increase your settlement range, or decrease your settlement range, but for purposes of your negotiation know what your framework is.